Mandatory Disclosure Reporting (MDR) DAC 6 – PART 3

 It may also happen that the head of tax is unable to represent as an intermediary, due to many factors, like lack of involvement or current state of affairs or knowledge.
 In such cases the relevant groups must mutually agree to elect a suitable group representative, as a tax payer for all practical purposes, so as to file the documents.

 A logical basis therefore, gets established, once the aforesaid steps are followed and carefully documented, for decision making.

 It may so happen that many entities in the group may be participating in an arrangement, either as an intermediary or a tax payer and may be reporting on the same documents or arrangement.

-Reporting by an external intermediary, under conditions where the same is rendered not reportable for some reasons.
+- Reporting by an external intermediary, under conditions where the same is not reportable for some reason.